Liberty High School (Iowa)

-Liberty High School is a public high school in North Liberty, Iowa, located within the Iowa City Community School District.
+Liberty High School is a public high school in North Liberty, Iowa, located within the Iowa City Community School District (ICCSD).
 It opened in August 2017.
+Liberty is the third comprehensive high school in ICCSD and covers the entirety of North Liberty and northern Coralville.

+Liberty is led by Principal Justin Colbert and Assistant Principals Emily O'Donnell, Keaton Rickels, and Tunisia May.

 Facilities

 The school building, designed by SVPA Architects, Inc. in 2014, began construction in May 2015.
 The cost of construction was $75 million.

 Liberty High opened to the public on August 12, 2017.
 The first day of classes began on August 23, 2017.

+Liberty High features two gymnasiums, an 800 seat auditorium and classroom space for 1,500 students.
+The school also features a state-of-the-art media center and other student spaces to facilitate collaboration.